 Attached as Exhibit C are the proposed updated title insurance forms which NMLTA respectfully requests be promulgated with an effective date of April 1, 2023.
 Attached as Exhibit D is a proposed Forms Table to be used and published as the approved list of promulgated title insurance forms for use in New Mexico.

-NMLTA also requests that the following previously decertified forms be confirmed as decertified: (1) NM Form No. 10 – Facultative Reinsurance Agreement; and (2) NM Form No. 82 - Inter-Underwriter Indemnification Agreement.
+NMLTA also requests that the following previously decertified forms be confirmed as decertified: (1) NM Form No. 10 – Facultative Reinsurance Agreement; (2) NM Form 18 – Construction Loan Policy; (3) NM Form 48 – Truth in Lending Endorsement; and (4) NM Form No. 82 - Inter-Underwriter Indemnification Agreement.
 These forms were decertified by the Superintendent in the following proceedings: [Provide citations to orders].
 However, these forms remain as published forms making it appear they are available for issuance, even though they have been decertified and are not available for use.
 NMLTA requests that these decertified forms be withdrawn from publication by the Superintendent to avoid confusion and error.

 [NMLTA has conferred with the Title Insurance Bureau (“Staff”) of the New Mexico Office of Superintendent of Insurance (“OSI”) concerning the updates to the title insurance forms as set forth in Exhibit C and is advised that Staff concurs in this Petition.]